 We were extremely blessed by his presence every time he visited the Cheshire House – a house converted to worship space in downtown Raleigh.
 We were lucky to also spend each Ash Wednesday at Saint Augustine’s Chapel with Bishop Curry officiating and preaching.
 I think I speak for most Episcopalians when I vouch his amazing ability to share the gospel; even the quietest Christians surprise themselves when they hear the ‘Amens’ escaping from their own lips.
 While my favorite sermons of Michael’s will remain those in the intimate settings of Saint Augustine’s Chapel and the Cheshire House, the most impactful message I retain was during the 195th Convention of the Diocese of North Carolina in 2011.

 “Come, Let Us Go to Galilee” was an incredibly powerful initiative and sermon that Michael preached at this convention that left anyone who heard it passionate to go out to both create and become the human family in a changing, challenging, diverse world.
 We are called to go to Galilee – where the people are, and that means anywhere the people are, including on social media and in our garbage cans and waiting at the bus stop and in the cubicle next door.
 Going to Galilee does not mean building bigger churches, opening doors wider, or filling more pews, but rather going out into the world as disciples: living and being the Gospel and sharing the radical welcome of Jesus by what we do, not by what we say behind closed doors.
 The sermon Bishop Curry delivered (and believe me, he can deliver) changed how I viewed my role as a Christian in the world.
-How to be a disciple on the road to Galilee has only been nurtured after my move to Sacramento, when I discovered Trinity Cathedral and Dean Brian Baker’s sermons of love.
-The way I live the gospel now, thanks to Michael and Brian, is through radical welcome and love.
+How to be a disciple on the road to Galilee has only been nurtured after my move to Sacramento, when I discovered Trinity Cathedral.
+The way I live the gospel now is through radical welcome and love.

 We Episcopalians are not known as an evangelical bunch.
 In fact, it is my understanding that we’ve done our best to shy away from the term because of its potentially negative associations with forced conversions, spoon-fed dogma, strict rules, and a harsh God.
 Bishop Curry is helping us redefine ourselves as evangelicals in the Godliest way possible, as a church that shares Jesus’ radical welcome of the poor, the weak, the oppressed, the disadvantaged, the lowest of the low, and everyone else, too, because radical welcome doesn’t discriminate.
 Of a church that welcomes all people – not a church that opens the doors and waits for people to show up, but one that goes out into the community and serves those who are hungry for something that’s missing.
 Hungry for love, acceptance, community, or food and shelter.
 A church that goes out to the dirty parts of the cities and ministers to the sick, the friendless, and the needy.
 A church that thinks less about who deserves the kingdom of heaven and more about how to make the world we live in look more like the kingdom of heaven for all people.